bmc-anvil/bmc.support.installation.developer-setup/01_os-setup/linux/OpenSuSE.md

 ### What about other OSs?

 I like many of them too, just a little less.

+I use many of them too, just a lot less.

 It is ok to use any other *nix OS.
 The bulk, if not all, of the system codebase and companion tools are not tied to any specific OS.